phoenixframework/phoenix/guides/directory_structure.md

 If the default esbuild integration does not cover your needs, for example because you want to use another build tool, you can switch to a [custom assets build](asset_management.html#custom_builds).

-As for CSS, Phoenix ships with a handful of custom styles as well as the [Milligram CSS Framework](https://milligram.io/), providing a minimal setup for projects.
+As for CSS, Phoenix ships with the [Tailwind CSS Framework](https://tailwindcss.com/), providing a base setup for projects.
 You may move to any CSS framework of your choice.
 Additional references can be found in the [asset management](asset_management.md#css) guide.